 Plaquemines Port and APM Terminals unveil partnership to develop major container terminal

-The new terminal holds significant potential to enable new business west of the Mississippi River, allowing for new markets of import and export cargos while continuing to grow the various existing Louisiana markets

-Plaquemines Port Harbor and Terminal District (Plaquemines Port) announced the execution of a letter of intent with APM Terminals to build a state-of-the-art container terminal on the West Bank of Plaquemines Parish, Louisiana, United States.
+Plaquemines Port Harbor and Terminal District (Plaquemines Port) announces the execution of a letter of intent with APM Terminals to build a state-of-the-art container terminal on the West Bank of Plaquemines Parish, Louisiana, United States, according to the company's release.

 APM Teriminals is one of the largest terminal operators in the world and part of A.P.
 Moller-Maersk, a global leader in logistics services.
 APM Terminals currently operates four container terminals in the U.S and 62 globally.